silenteh/HKDFKit/README.md

 HKDF utility in Swift for both iOS and OS X

-This is a porting of Frederic Jacobs JKDFKit to Swift with the addition it supports also OS X
+This is a porting of Frederic Jacobs KDFKit to Swift with the addition it supports also OS X

 ## Usage